zareenc/6.867-project/src/preprocessing/README.md

+# Data Manipulation and Preprocessing
+This directory contains scripts for manipulating the Yelp data from the original JSON files into csv files that can be used by our classifiers.
+Make sure that you run all of these scripts using Python 3.

 ## Parsing JSON Data
 In order to convert one of the original JSON files from the dataset into a csv file, run